Pace of innovation: Technology moving too slowly

 A technology with a slow pace is one that has its developments delayed or under-emphasized due to different factors or barriers.
 Major barriers include technosocial momentum that advance an alternative innovation, lack of adequate monetary funds, and social factors.
 Non-automobile based cities progress too slowly today in the US in comparison to those that are based around automobiles.
 This acts as a barrier to high speed trains and other forms of mass transit in most cities.
 Another example of a slowed technology is the male birth control pill which has been researched since the 1920s and still a working product has not ended up on the market.
 The slow progress and acceptance of the male birth control pill is largely associated with budget issues where it lacks the funding to perform proper research.
 A male contraceptive that is nearly 100% effective has yet to be found, and testing can run millions of dollars.
 Conversely, since many of the technologies are long-term solutions for men, pharmaceutical companies are resistant to further development of products that are not constantly making money.
 Those contraceptives that have been found to work, whether they are pills or herbal remedies, but they have adverse side effects that are less than desired by men.
 This social barrier has also slowed the progress of the male birth control pill as men do not naturally experience the emotional feelings of menstruation and pregnancy.

 The slow pace of technology not only affects products, but entire fields, such as green chemistry.
 Social and organizational barriers have prevented green chemistry from becoming a viable field, whereas brown chemistry's technological momentum remains strong.
 A lack of environmental considerations in professional licensing exams for chemical engineers prevents a shift to a more benign chemical education that reflects the integrity of the natural planet.
 Since this field is relatively new, definitions and standards are still vague, leading to organizational barriers.
 There is no large-scale green chemistry database or comprehensive reference, which limits the progress being made in the field.
 Companies that make green technologies or produce tools to measure green performance are often proprietary and not easily applicable to other firms.
 Barriers like these can cause a technology to stumble or to not move at all.
 This causes some goods not to go into production due to lack of funding.
-Examples of some products that have not been fully developed due to poor funding include the male birth control pill and the dengue fever vaccine.